-Students teach law-related topics in local high schools and participate in weekly seminar meetings at the law school.
-Each student, in consultation with the hosting high school teacher, develops his/her own curriculum.
-In the seminars, students engage in practice teaching and role playing, and receive instruction on various aspects of teaching (e.g., lesson planning, classroom management, teaching methods).
-In addition, seminar discussions will focus on the similarities between teaching and practicing law, especially in the area of communication between lawyers and non-lawyers.
-A portion of the seminars will be devoted to students sharing their classroom experiences.
+Students teach law-related topics in local public high schools and participate in weekly simulated teaching seminars at UCLA Law.
+The course is based on a community legal education approach.
+In consultation with the host high school teacher, each student develops their own curriculum; all legal areas and issues are open for consideration.
+In the weekly seminars, students engage in practice teaching and role playing, workshop curricular ideas, and examine various aspects of teaching (e.g., lesson planning, teaching practices and methods, and classroom engagement).
+Seminar discussions will including examining similarities between teaching and practicing law, especially relating to communication between lawyers and non-lawyers, problem-solving and improvisational thinking.

-Enrollment in this course is limited to 16 students; third-year students will receive enrollment priority on the first pass.
+Enrollment in the course is limited to 16 students.
+Third-year students receive enrollment priority on the first pass.
 The course is graded on a Pass/No Pass basis.
-In addition to teaching 10 weekly, one-hour periods at their respective schools, students will submit bi-weekly journal entries and a short final paper.
+In addition to teaching 10 weekly, one-hour periods at their respective teaching site, students submit bi-weekly journal entries and a short final, non-research paper.
 Prior teaching experience is not required.